-In the chapters on Europe, Russia, and South America, we will explore other effects of the processes that build mountains.
+In the chapters on Europe, Russia, and South America, we will explore other effects of steep slopes and the processes that build mountains.
 Here, we just note that few people live in mountainous areas.

 Hypothesis #2.
 Most people do not want to live in really cold places.